Godley/lanyon/_drafts/creating-a-kubernetes-operator-in-python.md

 # How do I lay this out in code?
 The final issue, and really the reason we're making this operator, is that our current method of creating registry mirrors involves creating 2 services, 1 statefulset, 1 daemonset and 1 pvc...per mirror.
 Naturally to avoid duplication, we have all of this in a template and then use some hacky bash script to `sed` different variables and values into the template on creation.

+Question is, do we carry on with this but use the python yaml library to load it in/some templating engine, or do you represent that yaml template as objects and update them with the data coming in from the custom resource?

+I've uhmmed and ahhed over this a lot.
+I think I'm headed towards creating an object which represents both the custom resource coming in and the outgoing Kubernetes resources.
+Seems the most pythonic method + means I can click around to get to the attributes in my IDE, rather than looking at yaml.

+I do like working with yaml, but I think if you're writing code (unless it's some test fixture in which case probably easier to work in yaml) you should be thinking in code, not manifest.
+That's part because the code I'm working with right now is object oriented, if I went with functional I'd maybe think differently

+# Summary
+I hope this blog post has given an insight into the things you need to think about when writing your own operators, but also shown they're easier to write/get started with if the problem is well defined.
+If it's not well defined you should probably step back and consider whether you should actually be writing one?